 - L. Donated services Donated services are recognized in the financial statements if the services enhance or create nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased, if not provided by donation.
-Donated services of \$0 and \$45,558 were received during the years ended June 30, 2020 and 2019, respectively, and are reflected as revenues and expenses in the accompanying statements of activities. - M. Operating leases Rent expense has been recorded on the straight-line basis over the life of the lease.
+For the year ended June 30, 2021, Home Care received donated services of \$6,862 and is reflected as contributions in kind and consultant expenses in the accompanying financials statements. - M. Operating leases Rent expense has been recorded on the straight-line basis over the life of the lease.
 Deferred rent, when material, is recorded for the difference between the fixed payment and the rent expense. - N. Functional allocation of expenses The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.